dopedao/prs/README.md

 # PAPER ROCK SCISSORS

-A simple token-based game of skill deployed on the ethereum blockchains.
+A simple token-based game of skill deployed on ethereum-based blockchains.

 This repo makes extensive use of the [hardhat](https://hardhat.org) development and deployment framework for solidity; for development, testing, and deployment.